10kh-at-rb/language_map/README.md

-Using Google BigQuery GitHub dataset and d3.js to map repositories by language.
+Using Google BigQuery GitHub dataset and d3.js to plot repositories on a world map by language.

 The dataset can be found here: https://bigquery.cloud.google.com/table/githubarchive:github.timeline

-I haven't figured out out exactly which data to pull for the visualization, but the query I'm using for my seed data in development is as follows:
+The query I'm using for my seed data in development is as follows:

 ```sql
 SELECT payload_head, repository_url, repository_language, actor_attributes_location